What types of trees do you have?

 Does Santa visit your farm?

 We’ve worked it out with the elves at the North Pole that Santa will visit us for our annual visit from Santa on the weekend before Christmas!
-Weather permitting Santa usually visits those days from 10 am to 4 pm.
-For 2017, it is Dec 16 and 17.
+Weather permitting Santa usually visits those days from 9am to 4pm.
+However, for 2018, Santa visits the prior weekend of Dec.
+15th and 16th.
 Join Santa by the hearthside in our beautiful Wreath Barn.

 Is the farm handicap accessible?

 In the homestead barnyard parking lot, there are handicap accessible parking spaces.
 Some wheelchairs are able are able to handle the barnyard terrain if the weather conditions are good, but please be advised it is an unpaved with uneven areas.

 How do I take care of my fresh-cut tree?